“I know exactly how to solve this problem.”

 But, you’re in a position of leadership for a reason.
 As a result, expectations are attached, especially in some cultures and industries (e.g. Germany, Manufacturing).

-“The only realm in which humans are an unimpeachable source of truth is that of their own feelings and experiences”.
+According to HBR’s counter-intuitive “The Feedback Fallacy”, the “only realm in which humans are an unimpeachable source of truth is that of their own feelings and experiences”.

 I don’t know about you but I agree wholeheartedly with this.

 No doubt, you have extensive experience in your field of work.
 And, invaluable knowledge as a result.
-Knowledge that you’ve been able to apply in specific work situations.
-Therefore, you have expertise in that experience.
-That is, expertise in those specific situations, with those people, under those circumstances.
+Knowledge that you’ve been able to apply in past work situations.
+Therefore, you have expertise in those specific situations, with those people, under those circumstances.

-Just like good old Heraclitus taught us with his quote – no two situations are ever the same.
+Like good old Heraclitus taught us two and a half thousand years ago – no two situations are ever the same.

 However, the next conflict I experience might be similar to some of my previous cases, but it will be with different people bringing in difference emotions under different circumstances.